Why Pink Floyd Still Hadn’t Found Their Direction on ‘Ummagumma’

-Ummagumma, released on Oct.
-25, 1969, found Pink Floyd still searching for direction after the departure of original frontman Syd Barrett.
-The project was split evenly between live interpretations of older music, and new music governed by strange, sometimes directionless experiments.
+Ummagumma found Pink Floyd still searching for direction after the departure of original frontman Syd Barrett.
+Released on Oct.
+25, 1969, the LP was split evenly between live interpretations of older music, and new music governed by strange, sometimes directionless experiments.

 "We were fairly brave, and would put anything on a record that amused us one way or another," replacement David Gilmour admitted to Rolling Stone in 2011.
 "But in some of those moments we were floundering about, and didn't have our forward momentum very clear, and inspiration might have been a bit thin on the ground at times."